Better Out Than In

-Better Out Than In was a residency undertaken by pseudonymous graffiti artist and political activist Banksy in New York City during October 2013.
+Better Out Than In was a residency undertaken by the pseudonymous graffiti artist and political activist Banksy in New York City during October 2013.
 Banksy unveiled at least one work of art daily, documenting it on both a dedicated website and an Instagram account.
 The majority of the works were stencil graffiti and chiefly political, a distinctive characteristic of Banksy.
 Other pieces and multimedia exhibits toyed with dark humor and satire.

 The unpredictability of the show and Banksy's elusive nature stirred excitement amongst fans, while defacement from competing street artists and vandals became an imminent problem.
 While Banksy's works were inherently illegal, no official complaints were reported to the police; most property owners praised the art and some took measures to protect it.
 The month-long residency drew controversy amongst some locals for its more politically strong pieces, and received mixed reviews from critics.

 An HBO documentary film covering this period and residency titled Banksy Does New York was released in 2014.